gf712/AbPyTools/README.md

 - Currently working on log-odds scores
 - write tutorials
 - adding some useful functions, such as comparing sequence with available datasets

-- save Ab in new format to store all the stats that are calculated (i.e. numbering, MW, pI, ...).
-Most likely will store these in a file with .json format
-- work on Python 2 and 3 compatibility
-  - the main issue is the use of urllib (Python 3), instead of urllib2 (Python 2)
-  - could use requests package instead
 - write tests
 - write high level code for more specific analysis
   - plot CDR lengths of antibodies